-- How automated ABR works
+- Understanding how automated ABR works

-- Creating an automated ABR stack
+- Creating a job with automated ABR

-- Automated ABR rules
+- Applying automated ABR rules

-- Automated ABR frequently asked questions

-- Feature restrictions for automated ABR
+- Job settings limitations for automated ABR

-How automated ABR works
+Understanding how automated ABR works

 With all adaptive bitrate (ABR) streaming, the end viewer's player device adjusts which rendition of the package it downloads based on the available bandwidth.
 For example, a viewer with access to high-quality wifi would automatically see a high-bitrate rendition.
 When they move to a location with only limited bandwidth, their player device automatically switches over to a lower-bitrate rendition.
 How well the adaptive streaming works depends on the construction of the ABR stack and how well that construction suits the content of the specific video.
 For example, with a fast-moving, visually complex asset, your ABR stack might include two 720p outputs with different bitrates.
 If you used that same stack setup with a simple cartoon, those two outputs would likely look the same.
 The extra encoding, storage, and distribution would cost money without conferring any benefit to the end viewer.